thijoubert/chulapa/collections/_posts/2021-10-19-Office365-Tokens-Lifetime.md

 <br/>
-## Option 4 : AAL P1 - Configuration of the access token lifetimes (preview)
+## Option 4: AAL P1 - Configuration of the access token lifetimes (preview)

 With the introduction of Continuous Access Evaluation, it may be interesting to think about the lifetimes of access tokens, if the default values defined by Microsoft do not suit you (1h for non-CAE client compatible and up to 28h for CAE client compatible).

-To modify them, it is necessary to define a token policy and to apply it :
+To modify them, it is necessary to define a token policy and to apply it:
 - Either by default to all applications
 - Or to a specific application